returnv01d/cats-and-dogs-CNN/USAGE.md

 Just run `make_dataset.py` to lift off all this things up and you are done :rocket:

 ### Training network
-After running makedataset.py you can run train.py, but be careful - close the browser and other big programs as it needs RAM.
+After running `make_dataset.py` you can run `train.py`, but be careful - close the browser and other big programs as it needs RAM.
 It can also be running for a long time as we train it 100x times on our data.
-You can tweak up ram usage and training speed byL
+You can tweak up ram usage and training speed by:
 - reducing dataset size (there are 25k images, you can try on 2k but it will be less accurate)
 - reducing trained images size (they are scaled to 150x150, you can control this with constants.py consts)
 - reducing number of validation/training steps
-- stopping logging data for tensorboard during training - remove `tensor_callback` usage in train.py When you run the script, there will be some warnings and errors about CUDA files, and some GPU sensor summary info, but those aren't important for us as we train on CPU.
+- stopping logging data for tensorboard during training - remove `tensor_callback` usage in train.py When you run the script, there will be some warnings and errors about CUDA files, but those aren't important for us as we train on CPU.

 #### Checking and debugging model training process
 After training, if you don't disabled tensorboard_callack, there should be new data in logs/fit/ folder.
 T